AlanGarc1a/GameHub/README.md

 I have been using HTML5, CSS3, and JavaScript to build user interfaces for web applications.
 I wanted to learn the Full Stack of Web applications and so I decided to learn different technologies to use in order to build one.
-I decided to learn the MERN stack and built this simple CRUD application where users can save theirfavorite games.
+I decided to learn the MERN stack and built this simple CRUD application where users can save their favorite games.

 # Technologies